ODA-js/oda-js-documentation/create-new-form/create-new-react-component/controls.md

 # Controls

-Controls placed in `/beAdmin/src/controls` folder.
-You will need controls if you want to create the input field, panel, modal window or something else and if you don't want to create it from scratch.
+The controls are placed in `/beAdmin/src/controls` folder.
+You will need the controls if you want to create the input field, panel, modal window or something else and if you don't want to create them from scratch.
-It's recommended to use created controls because they configured, designed, debugged and ready to work.
+It's recommended to use created controls because they are configured, designed, debugged and ready to work.

 Before you create your own component for input data, pop-up or a similar functions, make sure that it isn't in `controls` folder.

 Include the controls in the parent component with:
 `import ComponentName from '../../controls/name_of_control'`

-Use it:
+Use this:

 ```
 <ComponentName